Cotalker/documentation/docs/documentation/automation/question_exec.md

 ## Examples {#examples}

 ### Example 1: Preload User and Channel {#example-1}
-_Displays the user name and current channel in the survey field._
+_Displays the user name and current channel in the survey field.
+Set on Preload stage._

 ```javascript
 function run(){